elephantscale/vault-consul-labs-answers/lab10/README.md

 ![](../artwork/fig10-7.png)

-* The response will be JSON, under the key auth (which we show with the help of `jq` command:
+* The response will be JSON, under the key auth (which we show with the help of `jq` command):

 ```json
 {